On NordLocker file encryption

 All about the base

 NordLocker is based on GoCryptFS.
-It’s a mountable FUSE filesystem that offers a great thing in terms of encryption: it allows encrypting data on a file basis.
-It means you don’t need an ultimate backup file that you would re-encrypt each time you add new items to it.
+It's a mountable FUSE filesystem for Macs that offers a great thing in terms of encryption: it allows encrypting data on a file basis.
+For PCs, we use NordLocker FS, a GoCryptFS alternative that runs a customized fork of Dokan.
+But for both Mac and PC users, it means the same: you don't need an ultimate backup file that you would re-encrypt each time you add new items to it.

-Here’s another cool feature of GoCryptFS: when encrypted files are mounted, other applications can access and modify these files.
+Here's another cool feature of these filesystems: when encrypted files are mounted, other applications can access and modify them.
 All changes are reflected in real time.
-Now, let’s put this in human language.
+Now let's put this in human language.
 You can edit an encrypted text document by simply opening it in your word processing app.
 All changes that you make will be saved in the encrypted document.
-So you’re cutting a corner: there’s no need to get back to the original file to edit it and then encrypt it once again.
+So you're cutting a corner: there's no need to get back to the original file to edit it and then encrypt it once again.
 Sweet efficiency.

 Since encrypted files are mounted as part of your file system, even their temporary copies are never left unencrypted.